Logo Voyage

 You can check the original Wikivoyage article Here

-Udawalawe is a national park which lies on the boundary of Sabaragamuwa and Uva provinces in Sri Lanka.
+Udawalawe (also spelled Udawalawa) is a national park which lies on the boundary of Sabaragamuwa and Uva provinces in Sri Lanka.
 It is famous for its large wild elephant population, making an excellent destination for safari-style tours.

 Understand

-Udawalawe National Park is a wildlife sanctuary which was constructed to safeguard the animals which were misplaced during the construction of the Udawalawe reservoir.
+Udawalawe National Park is a wildlife sanctuary which was constructed to safeguard the animals which had to move during the construction of the Udawalawe reservoir.
 Although it covers a large area, it is easy to do a jeep tour which allows you to see a wide range of wildlife.
 Udawalawe national park is the third most visited wildlife sanctuary in Sri Lanka.

 Landscape

 The park lies on the boundary of the wet and dry zones of Sri Lanka and it extends up to 308.2 km².
-Most of the land is flat, however, some mountainous features can be seen in parts of the park.
-The highest part of the park is Ulgala, otherwise known as the pointed rock, at 373 metres.
+Most of the land is flat, the highest part of the park is Ulgala, otherwise known as the pointed rock, at 373 metres.
 The landscape changes from yellow to green as the seasons change from dry to wet.
 The park features many miniature water bodies such as ponds and tanks, which attract wildlife.
 The park is mainly flat and there are many 4-wheel drive tracks, so it is easy to travel around the park in search of wildlife.

 History

-Udawalawe national park was established on 30 June 1972.
-Before the park was designated, the land was used for farming purposes under the chena cultivation method.
-The park's creation resulted in the displacement of local farmers, as the land was given over to nature.
-The surrounding area is dominated by cultivated land.
+Udawalawe national park was established in 1972.
+Before the park was designated, the land was farmed using the chena cultivation method (slash-and-burn shifting cultivation).
+The park's creation resulted in the displacement of local farmers.
+The area surrounding the park is dominated by cultivated land.

 Flora and fauna